An example of this fun Magical Skill occurred during the end of the Lucidity Festival in 2018.

 After several days of offering workshops on enhanced energetic perception and astral sight, Money Magic and Manifestation, and the sacral chakra, I found myself packing my tent and quite hungry, having channeled vast amounts of energy while remaining totally present to be of absolute service for all gathered.

-Every workshop was filled beyond capacity, and over 140 people signed up to keep in touch for Magical training.
+Every workshop was filled beyond capacity, and over 140 people signed up to keep in touch for Magical training (which I invite you to do here).

 When all the cafes were closed and my food was packed away, I suddenly became very hungry.